MONUMENTAL: Katahdin Woods and Waters Camping

 At the end of our first day we pulled up to our campsite at Grand Pitch just as the late summer sun was beginning to set.
 I could see the tired smiles on everyone's faces as we cracked open some ice cold beers and raised them to a successful first day on the river.

 When you’re in the backcountry, away from the amenities of home, good food is all too often underrated.
-Fortunately, we came prepared with Good To-Go meals—a fitting dinner for any Maine adventure.
+Fortunately, we came prepared with Good To-Go dehydrated backpacking meals—a fitting dinner for any Maine adventure.
 We sat around the fire and dug in, recapping the day's events until only a glowing ember remained, a gentle reminder it was time for a well earned nights rest.

 Carrying a canoe through the woods on your back is NOT easy.
 But as I walked down river, stepping over roots with the boat teetering on my shoulders, we came upon one of the most serene sections of Maine woods that I have ever encountered.
 Suddenly, the weight on my back didn't feel so heavy.